VnUgE/VNLib.Core/lib/Net.Compression/readme.md

 # VNLib.Net.Compression

-Provides a cross platform (w/ cmake) native compression DLL for Brotli, Deflate, and Gzip compression encodings for dynamic HTTP response streaming of arbitrary data.
-This directory also provides a managed implementation with support for runtime loading.
+Provides a cross platform (w/ cmake) native compression DLL (vnlib_compress) for Brotli, Deflate, Gzip, and Zstd compression encodings for dynamic HTTP response streaming of arbitrary data.
+This directory also provides a managed C# implementation with support for runtime loading into vnlib.plugins.runtime applications.

-The native library relies on source code (which are statically compiled) for Brotli and Zlib.
-The original repositories for both libraries will do, but I use the Cloudflare fork of Zlib for testing.
+The native library relies on source code (which are statically compiled) for Brotli, Zlib, and Zstd.
+The original repositories for all libraries will do, but I use the Cloudflare fork of Zlib for testing.
 You should consult my documentation below for how and where to get the source for these libraries.

 ## Builds
-Debug build w/ symbols & xml docs, release builds, NuGet packages, and individually packaged source code are available on my website (link below).All tar-gzip (.tgz) files will have an associated checksum and PGP signature of the desired download file.

 ## Docs and Guides
 Documentation, specifications, and setup guides are available on my website.